avored/avored-rust-cms/README.md

 ### Start your application backend
     cargo run

-Once the application start you can visit `http://localhost:8080/setup` this url will create database tables and admin user once you submit it and redirect to login screen but igonore this page as we got react admin setup in progress.
+Once the application start you can visit `http://localhost:3000/setup` this url will create database tables and admin user once you submit it and redirect to login screen but ignore this page as we got react admin setup in progress.

 ### Start react application admin
     cd react-admin